devmaker.net

 </div>

 1. Definitely check your @source paths.
-My first build had 800 KB of CSS because I had accidentally scanned node_modules.
-With the correct paths, I ended up at 58 KB minified.
+My first build produced 800 KB of CSS because I had accidentally scanned node_modules.
+With the correct paths I ended up at 58 KB minified.

-2. ManifestStaticFilesStorage + Tailwind @imports only work together if Tailwind first compiles everything into one CSS file.
-The CLI does this out of the box – but anyone working with multiple output files will run into hashing issues.
+2. ManifestStaticFilesStorage + Tailwind @imports only get along if Tailwind first bundles everything into one CSS file.
+The CLI does this out of the box – but anyone working with multiple output files runs into hashing issues.

 3. daisyUI themes override Tailwind colors.
 If you use bg-blue-500 and daisyUI defines --color-primary, daisyUI doesn't win – but semantic classes like bg-primary are more fun in the long run.

-4. Not wanting to style the Wagtail admin.
+4. Don't try to style the Wagtail admin.
 Tempting, but not worth the effort.
 Leave the Wagtail admin alone.

 5. Watch mode in WSL2 is tricky.
-If your frontend folder is located on a Windows mount, file watching does not work reliably.
-Solution: Put the code in the WSL filesystem (~/projects/).
+If your frontend folder sits on a Windows mount, file watching is unreliable.
+Solution: put the code in the WSL filesystem (~/projects/).

-• Vite/Webpack: I don't need this for an SSR Wagtail site.
-My JavaScript usage is minimal (Alpine.js via CDN is sufficient).
+• Vite/Webpack: I don't need it for an SSR Wagtail site.
+My JavaScript is minimal (Alpine.js via CDN is enough).

-• django-tailwind / django-cotton: Nice packages, but for my setup an additional layer without added value.
+• django-tailwind / django-cotton: Nice packages, but for my setup an extra layer with no added value.

 • Tailwind UI / Catalyst: Licensing costs I don't want to spend on a hobby project. daisyUI covers 90%, the rest is custom code.

-Here is the translation: The combination of Tailwind v4 + daisyUI is currently the best compromise for Wagtail/Django in terms of **build speed**, **maintainability**, and **no-frontend-framework-brainfuck**.
-I've used it on devmaker.net to replace a good 800 lines of custom CSS with utility classes + daisyUI components – and can now think about content again instead of CSS spaghetti.
+The combination of Tailwind v4 + daisyUI is currently the best compromise for Wagtail/Django in terms of build speed, maintainability and no-frontend-framework brainfuck.
+I used it to replace a good 800 lines of custom CSS on devmaker.net with utility classes + daisyUI components – and can now think about content again instead of CSS spaghetti.

 Planned follow-up articles:

-Here is the translation: If you have questions about specific edge cases (especially multi-site, i18n, and CSP headers with inline styles), write them in the comments.
+If you have questions about specific edge cases (especially multi-site, i18n and CSP headers with inline styles), drop them in the comments.

 > echo "your thoughts" >> tailwind-css-daisyui-in-wagtail-django-pragmatic-setup.responses